Last Updated on

 - If you are not feeding right away, put all the sterilised equipment in a clean, dry container, and place the container in a refrigerator.

-- Clean the bottles, caps, teats, etc with hot water and soap before the sterilisation process.
+- Clean the bottles, caps, teats, etc. with soap and hot water before the sterilisation process.

 - When placing them in the steriliser, make sure to face the openings of the containers downward, to allow maximum exposure of steam onto the inner surface.

-- Instruction regarding the amount of water that needs to be put into the machine will be provided by the manufacturer.
+- The manufacturer will have provided instructions regarding the amount of water that needs to be put into the machine.
+You must follow the instructions given in the manual.
 The machine will turn off on its own after the steaming process.

 - You can leave the equipment inside the steriliser until you need to use it.
 But, check the instructions about the time they can be left in the steriliser without having to re-sterilise it.

 4. Microwave: Using the microwave to sterilise your baby feeding equipment works on the same principle as the steam steriliser.
-However, the inside of the microwave should be extremely clean, which is almost impossible for microwaves that are in regular use to heat household food.
+However, the inside of the microwave should be extremely clean, which is almost impossible for microwaves that are in regular use to heat and cook other foods.
 To sterilise in a microwave, follow these instructions:

 - Fill half of the baby bottle with water and in a separate glass bowl of water, submerge the nipples, rings, and other accessories.
 Place them in the microwave.